Gamefowl Price Guide Philippines 2026: How Much Should You Pay?

 - Stags are the most commonly traded gamefowl type

-- "Untested" means the bird has not been fought or sparred competitively — puro potential lang
+- "Untested" means the bird has not been fought or sparred competitively — it's all potential

 - Price jumps significantly once a stag has shown good fighting ability in sparring